Concordium/concordium-rosetta/README.md

 ### Failure handling

-Rosetta doesn't check things like the sender of a transfer transaction having sufficient funds.
+Rosetta doesn't check most things that would make a transaction invalid; things like nonexistent accounts, bad signatures, and insufficient funds.
+As long as the transaction is "well-formed", Rosetta will accept the transaction and return its hash without complaints.

+The exception to this is if the sender account doesn't exist.
+Then the nonce lookup will fail and result in an error.

+Depending on the situation, a submitted invalid transaction may or may not ever get included in a block.
-Instead, the transaction will be sent successfully and applied in a failed state where only the fee is deducted.
+Generally speaking, if the transaction is signed correctly and the sender is able to pay a fee, the transaction will be applied in a failed state.
+Otherwise it is silently rejected.

-TODO...
+For example, if the wrong keys are provided, then the transaction will silently disappear.
+If, on the other hand, the receiver doesn't exist or the sender has insufficient funds, then the only outcome of the transaction is an error message (and the deduction of a fee).

+The bottom line is that the only way to confirm that a transaction is successfully applied is to check the hash against the chain.
+Also, the block containing the transaction has to be finalized for the transaction to be as well.

 ## Resources